pkamleshkumar12/invntree-dashboard/README.md

 Welcome to the **Inventory Management System** project! 🎉 This project is split into two primary directories:

 1. **Inventory Dashboard**: This is the frontend, built using Next.js for an interactive, responsive UI.
-2. **Inventory Server**: This is the backend, built using Express.js, with Prisma ORM to communicate with a PostgreSQL database.
+2. **Inventory Server**: This is the backend, with Prisma ORM to communicate with a PostgreSQL database.

 Let's dive into the installation, setup, and architecture of this project! 🚀